How to Solve Your Volume Recruitment Issues, Fast

 When was the last time you updated your volume hiring process?
 Is it smooth, simple and transparent?
 Can a candidate complete processes online and at their leisure?
 Do they get updated as the process moves forward, or if their application is declined?

-6. Utilise Talent Acquisition as a Service (TAaaS) talent teams
+6. Utilise Talent Acquisition as a Service (TAaaS) teams

 This ‘on-demand’ approach to volume recruiting works because the costs are variable rather than fixed, and you can bring in expert capability for a defined timeframe and purpose.